Lisin: Adab and Kesh

+Umma

 In the local calendar of Umma, the third month, iti dLi9-si4, was named after Lisin, but there is no indication that any festival dedicated to her took place at this time, which might mean it was borrowed from the calendar of another city.
 A temple dedicated to her is mentioned in one of the inscriptions of Lugalzagesi.
 The Canonical Temple List, most likely composed in the second half of the Kassite period, as well as other sources, also mention the existence of a temple of Lisin, Euršaba (possibly to be translated from Sumerian as "house, oracle of the heart"), which according to Andrew R. George was located in Umma.
-It has to be distinguished with the better attested Euršaba in Borsippa, which was dedicated to Nanaya, rather than Lisin.
 Texts from Umma also document offerings made to Lisin.
 Furthermore, at one point a man bearing the theophoric name Ur-Lisin served as the governor of this city.